aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 Note,
 - every codec instance is lazily instantiated once and only once, and cached in CodecRegistry in association with codec spec
-- codec spec is described as textual expression in a slight variation of prefix polish notation
+- codec spec is effectively CodecControl in textual expression in a slight variation of prefix polish notation

 ## Codec Extensions